 From here I began to meet other birders from the 'mainland' and Pete Durnell, Pete Potts, Pete Gammage, Trevor Codlin and Keith Turner introduced me to the joys of twitching and birding abroad.
 My twitching 'career' was relatively short and after experiencing large twitches such as that for the Golden-winged Warbler in Kent and the Red-breasted Nuthatch in Norfolk I realised that crowds were not for me and quickly shunned twitching for the far more honourable pastime of looking for my own rares.
 However, I became an enthusiastic foreign birder and have subsequently travelled to the following countries/locations:

-Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil, Peru, Bolivia, Chile and Tierra del Fuego.
+Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil (two trips to Para and Toncantins and then to Rhondonia and Acre), Peru (x2), Bolivia, Chile, Tierra del Fuego, Ecuador, Galapagos Islands, Colorado.

 Cuba and Jamaica.